Updated: Nov 19

 Please open the blinds in all the rooms you would like to be photographed in.
 I try to use natural light or a combination of natural light and bounced flash if needed.

 If baby's skin is a little dry or flaky, try applying a small bit of baby lotion to those spots the day before our session.
 Sessions should take place between 0-14 days old ideally.
 During this time, babies are more sleepy and cooperative.
-Around 2-4 weeks, babies start developing baby acne (totally normal) which we would also like to avoid if possible.
 Have a hairbrush for baby on hand to freshen up the hairdo after outfit changes.

 Babies are most content when they have been fed and feel warm.
-If baby is coming up on a feeding within a half hour of the session, consider feeding the baby a little early if you do not want baby feeding photos taken.
-If baby is hungry during the session, that is not a problem.
+If baby is coming up on a feeding around the session start time, consider starting the feeding 20-30 minutes before my arrival.
+If baby is hungry during the session, please do not rush feedings.
+It is most important to complete the feeding so baby is satisfied and cooperative for photos.
 We are on baby time and will make sure he/ she is comfortable before continuing.
-This can also be an opportunity for breastfeeding photos if that is something you are interested in.

 What To Wear: